Threats & Opportunities

 Sign the Oak Accord

-The Oak Accord, a voluntary conservation agreement, was inspired by the vision of local landowners such as Willamette Valley vineyards and forest owners who see the economic and environmental value of native oak habitat and want to play a role in preserving it.
-In exchange for signing the Oak Accord landowners receive recognition of their conservation commitment, guidance on restoration activities, quantified assessments of the results of their efforts, and marketing tools to help them communicate the conservation work they’re doing to customers, regulators, and colleagues.
+This voluntary conservation agreement was inspired by the vision of local landowners, including Willamette Valley vineyards and forest owners, who saw the economic and environmental value of native oak habitat and wanted to play a role in preserving it.
+In exchange for signing the Oak Accord, landowners receive recognition of their conservation commitment, guidance on restoration activities, quantified assessments of the results of their efforts, and marketing tools to help them communicate the conservation work they’re doing to customers, regulators, and colleagues.

 -